pajbot/tmi-rate-limits/README.md

     - Harder shadowban version:

-      Happens when user triggers Twitch undocumented internal filters.
+      Happens when user triggers Twitch undocumented internal filters and gets banned.
 In this case user also cannot send whispers.
 Can be bypassed if user is a mod or a broadcaster.

 Note that in general that all messages that are dropped internally due to any of these filters still consume from the `privmsg-xxx-bucket`s.